adeckmyn/mapMaker/README.md

 1. Export as a binary file.
 `map.export.bin(be5,file="/tmp/belgium")`
 2. Make the map available to `maps`.
 This requires setting an environment variable and a local variable.
-Notice the trailing '//'.
+Don't forget the trailing '/'.
 `Sys.setenv("R_MY_MAP_PATH"="/tmp/")`
 `belgiumMapEnv <- "R_MY_MAP_PATH"`
 3. Finished!